-At 227 hectares, Nine Elms on the South Bank is by far the largest regeneration zone in central London and sits across the London boroughs of Wandsworth and Lambeth.
+At 227 hectares, the Vauxhall, Nine Elms and Battersea ‘opportunity area’ is by far the largest regeneration zone in central London and sits across the London boroughs of Wandsworth and Lambeth.
 Explore what’s going on in Nine Elms through our maps.

-An extension to the Northern Line is opening on 20 September 2021 with two new Tube stations at Nine Elms and Battersea Power Station.
+An extension to the Northern line opened 20 September 2021 with two new Zone 1 Tube stations at Nine Elms and Battersea Power Station.
 This new 3.2km branch line from Kennington forges a direct link from Nine Elms to Westminster, the City and Leicester Square, bringing them within a 15-minute journey on the London Underground.

 Nine Elms is becoming a green and walkable district with plenty of public space and outdoor areas.
 A new section of Thames River Path will open up new opportunities to walk along the riverfront with riverside shops, cafes, restaurants, art spaces, parks and public squares.
-It will complement a new linear Nine Elms Park that is opening in stages through the centre of the district, creating a beautiful green corridor between Battersea Power Station and Vauxhall Cross.
+It will complement the new linear Nine Elms Park that is opening in stages through the centre of the district, creating a beautiful green walking route between Battersea Power Station and Vauxhall Cross.
 Find out more about Nine Elms Park.

 Instead of a congested traffic gyratory, Vauxhall is being transformed by the creation of a recognisable ‘heart of Vauxhall’.
 This will have new walkways, shops, a variety of homes and a collection of restaurants.
 Vauxhall is being restored to the living district centre it once was.